-(4) The departmental head, if he has charged the officer, shall forthwith forward to the Commission a copy of the charge and any replies thereto, together with his own report on the matter and such other reports as he may have obtained, and the Commission shall thereupon proceed to consider and determine the matter.
+(4) The departmental head, if he has charged the officer or expatriate employee, shall forthwith forward to the Commission a copy of the charge and any roplies thereto, together with his own report on the matter and such other reports as he may have obtained, and the Commission shall thereupon proceed to consider and determine the matter.

-(5) If the Commission is of the opinion that the. charge should be investigated by some other person or persons it may appoint such person or persons; and each person so appointed shall conduct an inquiry into the matter.
+(5) If the Commission is of the opinion that the charge should be investigated by some other person or persons it may appoint such person or persons; and each person so appointed shall conduct an inquiry into the matter.

-(6) Where a charge is made against an officer under this section, any person or persons appointed under subsection (5) of this section shall have the same powers as the Commission to summon and examine upon oath any witness whose evidence may be deemed necessary or material, and shall, aft fully hearing the case, report to the Commission his opinion thereon, and forward to the Commission with his report a copy of all evidence received by him.
+(6) Where a charge is made against an officer or expatriate employee under this section, any person or persons appointed under subsection (5) of this section shall have the same powers as the Commission to summon and examine upon oath any witness whose evidence may be deemed necessary or material, and shall, after fully hearing the case, report to the Commission his opinion thereon, and forward to the Commission with his report a copy of all evidence received by him.

-(7) If the truth of the charge is admitted by the officer concerned, or if the Commission after consideration of the reports relating to the charge and any reply or explanation furnished by the officer, and after such further investigation or inquiry (if any) as it considers necessary, is satisfied as to the truth of the charge, it may after taking into account the Service record of the officer. impose one or more of the following penalties:-
+(7) If the truth of the charge is admitted by the officer or expatriate employee concerned, or if the Commission after consideration of the reports relating to the charge and any reply or explanation furnished by the officer or expatriate employee, and after such further investigation or inquiry (if any) as it considers necessary, is satisfied as to the truth of the charge, it may after taking into account the Service record of the officer or expatriate employee impose one or more of the following penalties:-

-(a) Caution and reprimand the officer: (b) Order to be deducted by way of penalty from the salary of the officer such sum not exceeding two hundred dollars as the Commission thinks fit and the amount so deducted shall be credited to the salaries account of the officer's department:

-Transfer him to other duties: Reduce the rate of salary of the officer (with or without a consequent reduction in grading).
+- (a) Caution and reprimand the officer or expatriate employee: - (b) Order to be deducted by way of penalty from the salary of the officer or expatriate employee such sum not exceeding two hundred dollars as the Commission thinks fit and the amount so deducted shall be credited to the salaries account of the officer's or expatriate employee's department: - (c) Transfer him to other duties: - (d) Reduce the rate of salary of the officer or expatriate employee (with or without a consequent reduction in grading): - (e) Dismiss the officer or expatriate employee from the Public Service.

-Dismiss the officer from the Public Service. (e) Dismiss the officer from the rubble Delision of (8) As soon as practicable after the conclusion of any investigation or inquiry under this section the Commission shall, by notice in writing, inform the officer concerned of its decision and of the penalty (if any) imposed by it.
+(8) As soon as practicable after the conclusion of any investigation or inquiry under this section the Commission shall, by notice in writing, inform the officer or expatriate employee concerned of its decision and of the penalty (if any) imposed by it.

-(9) If any charge is established under the provisions of this section, and the Commission is satisfied that any omission or default involved in that finding resulted in ascertained or assessable damage to property of the Government of the Cook Islands, or loss to the Government of the Cook Islands, the Commission, with the concurrence of the Minister responsible for finance, may direct the recovery of an amount not exceeding the amount of the said damage or loss in addition to any penalty that may lawfully be imposed under subsection (7) of this section, and the amount directed to be recovered shall be deducted from the salary or any money payable by the Government of the Cook Islands to the officer in such manner as the Commission may direct.
+(9) If any charge is established under the provisions of this section, and the Commission is satisfied that any omission or default involved in that finding resulted in ascertained or assessable damage to property of the Government of the Cook Islands, or loss to the Government of the Cook Islands, the Commission, with the concurrence of the Minister responsible for finance, may direct the recovery of an amount not exceeding the amount of the said damage or loss in addition to any penalty that may lawfully be imposed under subsection (7) of this section, and the amount directed to be recovered shall be deducted from the salary or any money payable by the Government of the Cook Islands to the officer orexpatriate employee in such manner as the Commission may direct.
+(10) Any officer or expatriate employee against whom a charge is made or contemplated under this section may, pending the hearing and determination of the charge, be suspended or transferred to other duties by the Commission.